23 Nov 2021

 Henley Beach, Adelaide Metro

-At just 20 minutes from the CBD on Adelaide’s much underrated metropolitan coastline, Henley Beach delivers mellow vibes, clear waters and calm sands for families and sunbathers to enjoy.
+At just 20 minutes from the CBD on Adelaide’s underrated metropolitan coastline, Henley Beach delivers mellow vibes, clear waters and calm sands for families and sunbathers to enjoy.
 The suburb of Henley is a popular drawcard itself, with upscale cafes and well regarded eateries and pubs lining the main street and esplanade.
-Joggers and cyclists love nothing more than to end their effort here with a swim, coffee and gourmet breakfast or brunch.
+Joggers and cyclists love nothing more than to end their effort at Henley Square with a swim, coffee and gourmet breakfast or brunch.

 Salmon Hole, Limestone Coast

 This is a swimming sanctuary for all manner of beachlover just minutes from the beautiful seaside town of Beachport on SA’s Limestone Coast.
-Sparkling waters lap at your feet and the softest of white sand beckons you to stay just that little bit longer.
+Sparkling waters lap at your feet and the softest of white sand beckons you to stay longer.
 Another small beach by SA standards at just 600 metres long, Salmon Hole is sheltered by a reef which results in a calm lagoon perfect for swimming, snorkelling and maybe even a spot of fishing!
-You’ll have to drag yourself away from this spot.
+You’ll have to drag yourself away.

 Dolphin Beach, Yorke Peninsula

-On the southern tip of Yorke Peninsula, 800 metres of unspoilt sand blends with the calmest of turquoise waters and dramatic, rugged cliffs.
-Easy to swim for the youngest members of your tribe, this picturesque bay is highly sought after on one of SA’s perfect sunny days, but it’s likely that you'll still feel like you’ve got it all to yourself.
+On the southern tip of Yorke Peninsula, 800 metres of unspoilt sand blends with the calmest of turquoise waters and in front of dramatic, rugged cliffs.
+Easy to swim for the youngest members of your tribe, this picturesque bay is highly sought after on one of SA’s perfect sunny days, but that doesn't mean you won't still feel like you’ve got it all to yourself.
 Spend hours lazing in the sand and look out for dolphins who frequently play in its idyllic waters.

 Port Willunga, Fleurieu Peninsula